NVIDIA/mpi-acx/README.md

 partition.
 On-stream operations interact with flags either through CUDA stream memory operations or CUDA kernels.
 In-graph operations interact with flags through CUDA kernels.

+# Relation to the MPI Standard

+MPI-ACX is a prototype of APIs that are proposed for inclusion in the MPI standard.
+Users should expect that if these APIs are integrated in MPI, the `MPIX_Request` type would be replaced by the standard `MPI_Request` type and that any functionality in the helper functions (e.g. `MPIX_Init` or `MPIX_Start`) would be merged into these existing MPI functions (e.g.
+`MPI_Init` or `MPI_Start`).
+That is, the existence of "MPIX" variants of existing MPI objects and APIs is a consequence of prototyping and not a proposed addition to the MPI standard.

 # Environment variables